Can non-citizens get healthcare in Canada? The short answer is yes; they can.

 Private Health Insurance in Canada

-Families in Canada look at paying approximately CAD $157 for private healthcare whereas a single woman can expect to pay CAD $80 and a single man CAD $47 per month.
+Families in Canada look at paying approximately $157 for private healthcare, whereas a single woman can expect to pay $80 and a single man $47 per month.

 Benefit: Because the public healthcare system covers different services depending on which province you are in, private health insurers adjust to this and offer coverage that is tailored to each province and territory.